Nier: Automata: Plot

 The story of Nier: Automata is told across multiple playthroughs and alternating character perspectives.
 The first and second playthroughs follow the respective viewpoints of 2B and 9S during the latest android strikes against the Machines.
 After opening a route for future missions, they are sent to clear machine threats for Anemone's Resistance forces.
-During their missions, 2B and 9S discover the Machines are exploring human societies and concepts.
-The two work with a pacifist machine group led by Pascal; they battle Adam and Eve, physical manifestations of the Machine Network who reveal their creators were destroyed centuries ago.
+During their missions, 2B and 9S discover the Machines are replicating human societies and concepts.
+The two work with a pacifist machine group led by Pascal, and battle Adam and Eve, physical manifestations of the Machine Network who reveal their creators were destroyed centuries ago.
 2B and 9S also encounter A2, a rogue YoRHa android.
 Adam is killed by 2B after he captures 9S.
 During his recuperation, 9S discovers a glitch in YoRHa's servers when syncing himself and 2B, and learns humanity was extinct long before the alien invasion.
 Humanity's last remnant is a Moon-based server holding their genetic remains.
-YoRHa perpetuates the myth of their survival to maintain morale and give androids a "god" to fight for.
+YoRHa perpetuates the myth of their survival to give the androids a reason for existing.
 With Adam dead, Eve goes mad with grief and drives connected Machines into a frenzy.
 2B and 9S kill Eve, but 9S becomes infected with Eve's logic virus, forcing 2B to kill him.
 9S's consciousness survives within the local Machine Network.